 Prior to the SJTA, Dianne was a member of Governor Christie’s Transition Authorities Subcommittee.

 Dianne graduated from Rider University with a degree in Political Science and attended the Philadelphia Institute for Paralegal Studies, concentrating on litigation.
-She worked as a paralegal for a number of years on commercial, contract, and construction litigations matters and served as President of the Philadelphia Association of Paralegals.
-Dianne also served on the Board of Directors at the Katz Jewish Community Center for seven years, assisting in the transition to a much larger campus and facility in Cherry Hill.
+She worked as a paralegal for a number of years on commercial, contract and construction litigation cases and performed legal compliance review on escheat matters.
+Dianne served as President of the Philadelphia Association of Paralegals.
+She also served on the Board of Directors at the Katz Jewish Community Center for seven years, assisting in the transition to a much larger campus and facility in Cherry Hill.
+Dianne currently is a member on the Gas Committee of the National Association of Regulatory Utility Commissioners (NARUC).

-Dianne and her husband Lee A. Solomon, a New Jersey Superior Court Judge, have resided in Haddonfield for the past 16 years.
+Dianne and her husband Lee A. Solomon, a New Jersey Supreme Court Justice, reside in Haddonfield, NJ.